autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_manager_design.md

 ## Overview

-The manager is the implementation part of the core of `behavior_path_planner`.
+The manager is the core part of the `behavior_path_planner` implementation.
 It outputs path based on the latest data.

 The manager has sub-managers for each scene module, and its main task is